 Under this alternative, all recreational diving would be prohibited in the research area.
-Diving for research, education, management, and salvage and recovery operations would still be allowed under a permit, but prohibited without a permit from the GRNMS superintendent.
-Recreational diving in the remainder of the sanctuary would continue to be allowed.
+Diving for research, education, management, and salvage and recovery operations would still be allowed under a research, education, management, or salvage and recovery operations permit.
+Recreational diving in the remainder of the sanctuary would continue to be allowed and would not require a permit.

-The issue of diving in the research area drew substantial discussion from RAWG and Advisory Council members throughout their deliberation process.
+The issue of diving in the research area drew substantial discussion from RAWG and Advisory Council members throughout the deliberation process.
 While it is estimated that few visitors dive in GRNMS due to the open-ocean conditions and uncertain visibility, the objectives of a research area could be compromised by even seemingly small interferences.
 Enforcement of prohibitions on other boat-based activities if diving continues was also a concern expressed by many.
 On the other hand, some argued that supervised diving should be allowed to demonstrate the beneficial effects of the research area on sanctuary resources.
-In conclusion, simply allowing unrestricted recreational diving - even a small amount - in the research area without any restrictions was not acceptable to the majority of participants in the RAWG and Advisory Council deliberation process.
+In conclusion, simply allowing unrestricted recreational diving - even a small amount - in the research area without any restrictions was not acceptable to the majority of participants in the RAWG and Advisory Council.

 This alternative is more likely to ensure the integrity of a research area by eliminating the potential for interference with research experiments or monitoring, and other intended or unintended violations or disturbances.
 Ultimately, the recommendation from the GRNMS Advisory Council was that any recreational diving activity would make law enforcement difficult and could potentially negate the validity of a research area.
-Law enforcement also noted that having all users eliminated from the research area would enhance public assistance.
+Law enforcement officials also noted that having all users eliminated from the research area would enhance public assistance.
 If users know that the only visitors permitted to dive are researchers in a marked vessel, they are more likely to report violations.
 Therefore, prohibiting all recreational diving in the research area is the preferred diving alternative to meet the purpose and need of a research area.

 2. Allow recreational diving by permit only in the research area.

-Under this alternative, recreational diving in the research area would be allowed under permit from GRNMS.
+Under this alternative, recreational diving in the research area would be allowed under a special use permit from GRNMS.
+A new category for special use permits for recreational fishing would be developed and published in the Federal Register.
 If approved, the permit and relevant applicant information would be forwarded to law enforcement officials and the holder of the permit would be required to submit a follow-up report so that GRNMS staff could benefit from diver observations.
 The permit would be conditioned as needed to protect the integrity of the research area and designate where in the research area diving would be permitted and prohibited.